 ― Tim Cahill

 There’s no biggest treasure in life than friends and family.
 Ranking up miles is not even close to comparison.
+Travel is the perfect way, however, to exand your friends pool.

 25. “Paris is always a good idea!”